bossdm/LifelongRL/README.md

 Code related to the following works including and related to my PhD thesis on reinforcement learning in long-term/lifetime environments:

  - [1] Bossens, D. M. (2020).
 Reinforcement learning with limited prior knowledge in long-term environments.
 PhD Thesis (University of Southampton).
 Retrieved from http://eprints.soton.ac.uk/id/eprint/442596
  -  [2] Bossens, D. M., Townsend, N. C., & Sobey, A. J. (2019).
 Learning to learn with active adaptive perception.
-Neural Networks, 115, 30–49. https://doi.org/10.1016/J.NEUNET.2019.03.006
+Neural Networks, 115, 30–49. https://doi.org/10.1016/J.NEUNET.2019.03.006 (for a video please refer to https://www.youtube.com/watch?v=xRh-ZXkUJ2Y)
  -  [3] Bossens, D. M., & Sobey, A. J. (2021).
 Lifetime policy reuse and the importance of task capacity.
 ArXiv Preprint ArXiv:2106.01741, 1–27.
 Retrieved from http://arxiv.org/abs/2106.01741

 This includes: